This chickpea salad sandwich recipe is perfect for a quick vegan meal or meal prep for the week. It’s filling, healthy and can be made in 15 minutes!

 - If using canned chickpeas, drain liquid and pat dry with a towel to remove excess moisture.

 - Add the chickpeas, mayonnaise, tahini and brown mustard a medium bowl.
-Mash with a fork until most of the chickpeas are pureed.
+Mash with a fork or potato masher (convenient for more than just mashed potatoes) until most of the chickpeas are pureed.
 Alternately, use a food processor to mash the chickpeas.

 - Add remaining ingredients to the chickpea mixture.
 Stir until evenly distributed.